 Board of Education.
-As stated above, vacant and underutilized properties are redeveloped in accordance with the North Branch Framework Plan, up to 5,000 new residential units may be built in the area, generating approximately 247 elementary age school children and 123 high school age school children.
+As stated above, vacant and underutilized properties are redeveloped in accordance with the North Branch Framework Plan, up to 6,000 new residential units may be built in the area, generating approximately 333 public pre-school through elementary school students and 117 public high school students.

 It is anticipated that the number of school age children which may be generated by redevelopment within the Project Area is likely to have an impact on existing facilities provided by the Board of Education.
-The City and the Board of Education will monitor development in the Project Area to ensure that residents are adequately served and any increased demand for services and capital improvements provided by the Board of Education.
+The City and the Board of Education will monitor development in the Project Area to ensure that residents are adequately served and any increased demand for services and capital improvements provided by the Board of Education are addressed.

 Chicago Park District.
 The Redevelopment Plan calls for the strategic use of open space and recreational area in both the public and private realm.
 Additionally, activation and habitat restoration of the riverfront is expected to create new areas of municipal and/or park property.
-The addition of new park properties is expected to increase the demand for services, programs and capital improvements provided by the Chicago Park District within the Project Area.
+The addition of new, publicly-owned and/or managed park properties is expected to increase the demand for services, programs and capital improvements provided by the Chicago Park District within the Project Area.